GPU-based track-finding for the J-PARC muon g-2/EDM experiment: Introduction

 \section{Introduction}

-The most recent measurement of the muon's magnetic anomaly, \( a_{\mu} \), by the Fermilab Muon \( g{-}2 \) experiment, using data from Runs 1 through 6, has achieved a remarkable precision of 127 parts per billion (ppb)~\cite{collaboration2025measurementpositivemuonanomalous}.
-This measurement provides a stringent test of the Standard Model~\cite{PhysRevLett.19.1264, Altarelli:2020jng}.
-Complementary to the Fermilab experiment, the J-PARC muon \( g{-}2 \)/EDM experiment aims to measure both \(a_\mu\) and \(\eta\).
-They are defined by the relations
+The most recent estimate of the muon's magnetic anomaly, \( a_{\mu} \), by the Fermilab Muon \( g{-}2 \) experiment, using data from Runs 1 through 6, has a remarkable precision of 127 parts per billion (ppb), providing a stringent test of the Standard Model (SM)~\cite{muon2025measurement, ParticleDataGroup:2024cfk, PhysRevLett.19.1264, Altarelli:2020jng}.
+Complementary to the Fermilab experiment, the J-PARC muon \( g{-}2 \)/EDM experiment aims to measure both \(a_\mu\) and the electric dipole moment (EDM) of the muon $d_\mu $, defined by the following relations:

-where \(e\), \(m\), and \(\vec{s}\) are the electric charge, mass, and spin vector of the muon, respectively.
-Here, \(g\) is the Land\'e \(g\)-factor and \(\eta\) is a corresponding factor for the EDM~\cite{PhysRevD.97.114025, Jegerlehner:2017gek}.
-It is determined by precisely measuring the spin precession frequency of muons stored in a magnetic field~\cite{Thomas01011927}.
-The muon \textit{g-2}/EDM experiment aims to measure \(a_\mu\) and \(\eta\) with high precision using ultraslow muons, providing an independent avenue to search for potential signs of new physics beyond the Standard Model and to cross-validate the Fermilab result with an independent measurement using a new technique~\cite{10.1093/ptep/ptz030, article, KESHAVARZI2022115675, PhysRevD.73.072003}.
+where, \(e\), \(m\), and \(\vec{s}\) are the electric charge, mass, and spin vector of the muon, respectively.
+Here, $\mu_{\mu}$ is the magnetic dipole moment of the muon, \(g\), the Land\'e \(g\)-factor, and \(\eta\) is a dimensionless quantity related to the EDM~\cite{PhysRevD.97.114025, Jegerlehner:2017gek}.
+The experimental quantities are determined through a precise measurement of the spin precession frequency of muons stored in a magnetic field~\cite{Thomas01011927}.
+The J-PARC muon\textit{g-2}/EDM experiment will demonstrate the measurement using a novel approach with re-accelerated ultra-slow muons of kinetic energy 25 meV instead of the \textit{magic-gamma} technique used by the Fermilab collaboration to independently cross-validate the previous results \cite{10.1093/ptep/ptz030, Grange2018Muong2, KESHAVARZI2022115675, PhysRevD.73.072003}.

 The SM prediction of $a_\mu^{\mathrm{SM}}$ from the 2020 white paper~\cite{AOYAMA20201} and the experimental value of $a_\mu^{\mathrm{exp}}$ from the 2023 Fermilab result~\cite{Aguillard_2023} are as follows, respectively:

 where the uncertainties are from the electroweak, leading-order hadronic, and higher-order hadronic contributions in $a_\mu^{\mathrm{SM}}$.
 The errors are the statistical, systematic, and external parameter uncertainties combined in quadrature in $a_\mu^{\mathrm{exp}}$.
 A comparison between the Fermilab result from Run-1/2/3 presented here, $a_\mu(\mathrm{exp})$, and the prediction from the 2020 white paper yields a discrepancy of $5.0\sigma$.
 This deviation from the SM prediction could hint at new physics, motivating more precise measurements of \( a_\mu \).